priya006/OauthProvider/README.md

 This project is a wrapper build on https://github.com/nulab/play2-oauth2-provider

 # Idea

+In all the above curl command pay attention to `grant_type`.
+Our motto is to access /resources and we need `acccess token` to do that.
+So we can use any `grant_type` and do it.

 The idea is say we are going to create an application called Priya and we have this as our oauth provider If a application like  whats app likes to talk to priya app.
 Then Whats app is a client app and it has to register in the Priya app’s Oauth Provider.
 While registering what’s app gives its client_id and client_secret